 Competitive Threats

-The Minnesota region will continue to provide stable earnings through 2007.
-In Iowa, Northern will receive lower earnings due to competing pipelines but earnings will remain stable through 2005.
+The Minnesota region will [would “should” be a better word?] continue to provide stable earnings through 2007.
+In Iowa, Northern may face recontracting and related earnings pressure due to the presence of several competing pipelines but Northern’s superior competitive position should result in earnings remaining stable through 2005.

 The Wisconsin/Chicago area will remain at risk until 2003 because market prices are below maximum tariff rates due to high concentration of competing pipelines.